 - Underwear x 7 / bras x 5

 - Gloves x 1-2: Keep your hands warm!

 - Beanie (woolen hat / tuque) x 1-2: Keep your head warm when you go outside.
 Now is your chance to wear one that isn’t age appropriate as South Koreans fully embrace cute hats.
 So go forth, and purchase one that resembles a llama like you always wanted.

 What to Pack for South Korea in Winter: Other Items

 - Keeping warm: In the interest of how to dress for Korea in winter, you may want to take it one step further.
 If you really feel the cold you could try to pick up some heat packs in the chemist on arrival.
 These are cheap, and quite popular (but maybe more so in China).
 If you can’t find a basic heat pack you could try one of the heat packs made to ease pain.
 Stick it to your stomach (they’re adhesive) and it should keep you warmer for atleast a couple of hours.

 - Make up & Toiletries: Don’t forget to bring your basics like toothbrush, toothpaste and deodorant.
-Make up is a personal choice but remember that your skin will be a little drier due to the cold.
+Make up is a personal choice, but remember that your skin will be a little drier due to the cold.
 Moisturizer may be a good option if you can find a travel sized one.
 Check out this cheap and compact makeup bag here.